 Basically, you can walk into a store, grab a bottle of Coca-Cola and leave immediately.
 The whole trip will last only seconds, as you no longer have to wait in lines or checkout.

-While our Los Angeles employment law attorney at JML Law argues that the idea of grabbing something in a grocery store without having to check out and waiting in lines is brilliant, think about millions of cashiers who would lose their jobs once automation is introduced in all stores across the U.S.
+While our Los Angeles employment law attorney at JML Law argues that the idea of grabbing something in a grocery store without having to check out and wait in lines is brilliant, think about millions of cashiers who would lose their jobs once automation is introduced in all stores across the U.S.

 To give you an exact figure, that’s at least 2.3 million Americans who would be put out of work.
 The impact would be fundamental not only on unemployment rates in our country but also on the overall state of our economy.

 If 2.3 million Americans were affected by automated stores, it results in nearly $37 billion in lost income across the nation.
 Lost income negatively affects our ability to spend money as consumers, which contributes to the growth of the economy (and in this case, less spending would slow down the growth).

 In fact, even if you aren’t a cashier, you should be concerned about your future, particularly if you’re employed at a job with low-education requirements.
 That’s because all those cashiers who lose their jobs will seek out other employment opportunities, our best employment law attorneys in Los Angeles warn.